yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 First, let me teach you how to create a file.
 You can press `c` to create a file and press `f` to create a folder.

-Then if you want to rename it, press `r` and it will name the location of your cursor.
+Then if you want to rename it, press `ctrl+r` and it will name the location of your cursor.

 If you want to copy, you can press `ctrl+c` and the copied file list will be displayed in the clipboard (lower right corner).